AviMoto/dragga.js/README.md

 when you wish to make some drag effect over an element in your document, all you need to do is to call it's selector and use the dragga plugin.
 For instance:

     $('#myDragElement').dragga();

+watch a live sample online by [clicking here](http://codepen.io/ymz-rocks/pen/eAjGy)

 Note that the element must also define the 'x' class, 'y' class or 'xy' class in order to determine the available axis for dragging.
-For more detailed sample please open '1.drag.html' file in your browser as well as in your code editor
+For more detailed information please download this lib and open file '1.drag.html' in your browser as well as in your code editor

 gestures